IB MYP Programme of Study

 The IB MYP provides a coherent and comprehensive curriculum that merges the framework of academic challenges and life skills with the Anne Arundel County Public Schools Curriculum.

-The curriculum is taught through the following eight subjects:
+The curriculum is taught through the following eight subject areas:

 - Language and Literature - English